tiranmi2-pixel/AccountingResearch/README.md

    R Raw Data/TSR Manual Search List - Equity.csv
    ```

-2. That file is used by a separate Python/Google Colab downloader to collect N-CSR and N-CSR/A filings from EDGAR.
+2. That file is used by a separate Python downloader to collect N-CSR and N-CSR/A filings from EDGAR.

 3. The downloader saves both:
    - HTML filing files